jtheisen/reconciler/ideas.md

 There's also another feature that Reconciler can do while loading: It can ensure all navigational properties that are not explicitly mentioned in the extent definition are set to null, so that there are no cycles in the graph.
 Cycles make it more difficult to serialize, in particular you can't just use plain json.

-Factoring out the loading from the reconciliation has also the advantage of allowing all kinds of manual fixes before saving.
+Note that the load of an extent may be less than the load the reconciliation needs to do: The latter also needs to check if certain yet-to-become-related entities that are passed attached to the root already exist, whereas a simple load of an extent needs only to look at the root itself.

 ### Order